 Female placental mammals have two X chromosomes, while male placental mammals have an X chromosome and a Y chromosome.
 The locus of the gene for the orange/non-orange coloring is on the X chromosome.

-Since the males have XY chromosomes and the Y chromosome has nothing to do with any locus for the orange gene.
+Since the males have XY sex chromosomes and the Y chromosome has nothing to do with any locus for the orange gene.
 Hence, the male cannot have both orange and non-orange genes together.
 That is what it takes to create a calico coloring or tortoiseshell, and therefore, most calico cats are female.
+Male calico cats are very rare and only occur as a result of genetic anomaly.

 One exception is that some faulty cell division may leave an extra X chromosome in gametes that produce the male cat.
 This condition is known as Klinefelter syndrome or XXY.
 This particular combination of chromosomes results in calico coloration in male cats.